 The prototype development has its own unique creative and problem-solving process.
 It consists of multiple iterations.
 We also use various prototyping technology involving 3D printing, CNC machining, vacuum casting or simple paper prototyping.

 Overall, this phase gives us valuable feedback and validates the knowledge we generated in the previous stages.
 Sometimes, the prototype shows us new information that requires us to go back to the previous stages to make certain improvements or changes.
 Once we have a prototype that meets all requirements, we move into the handover phase.
+This is to give the manufacturers information on the design and technical details, based on which they will develop it into a mass-producible product.

 4. Handover phase